 The end of the colonies and the beginning of the United States impressed upon the Dutch the need for a theological education program in America.
 At the recommendation of church leaders back in Holland, Dr. Livingston was proposed as the ideal candidate to teach theology, which led to his unanimous election to the professorship in October, 1784.
 He was inducted on May 19, 1785, and his lecture delivered in Latin was titled, “The Truth of the Christian Religion.”
 The addition of teaching theology to his already heavy load of responsibilities in the New York church taxed heavily his constitution.
 With the hope that summers in rural Flatbush (yes, it was rural at one time) on Long Island would reinvigorate his health, he moved there for a few years during the spring and summer and then returned to the city for winter.
 During this time, an assistant minister was hired by the church which helped lighten his load.

 To some degree in America, John Henry Livingston was to the Reformed Dutch Church as John Witherspoon was to the Presbyterian Church.
-Both Witherspoon and Livingston were important influences for the constitutions of their respective churches.
+Both Witherspoon and Livingston were important influences for the constitutional documents of their respective churches.
 Witherspoon’s presidency of the College of New Jersey is paralleled by Livingston’s work with both what became New Brunswick Seminary and Rutgers University.
 Both men were pastors and popular preachers as well.
 However, Witherspoon’s considerable involvement in politics and the Revolution were not reflected in the life of Livingston.
 Both men had a common ancestry in Scotland, so it could be said that many stones in the foundation of American Dutch Reformed Christianity were set by a man of Kilts and Dirks descent named John Henry Livingston.

 Sources—Alexander Gunn, Memoirs of the Rev. John H. Livingston, D.D.S.T.P., Prepared in Compliance with a Request of the General Synod of the Reformed Dutch Church in North America, New York: Rutgers Press, 1829; W.B.
 Sprague, Annals of the American Pulpit; or Commemorative Notices of Distinguished American Clergymen of Various Denominations, vol. 9, New York: Robert Carter and Brothers, 1869, pp. 52–56.